veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

       ]
 ```

-Note that the nuget packages Veracity provides have helper methods to construct these queries and run tem directly against the API.
+Note that the NuGet packages provided by Veracity have helper methods to construct these queries and run them directly against the API.

 ```json
     user.MakeJsonPatch()